skamei0214/strava-claude/README.md

 A personal MCP (Model Context Protocol) server that gives Claude access to your Strava training data.
 Built for use with Claude.ai and the Claude mobile app.

-> **Personal project.** This is not affiliated with Strava or Anthropic.
-For a more fully-featured open-source Strava MCP, see [r-huijts/strava-mcp](https://github.com/r-huijts/strava-mcp).

 ---

 ## What it does